What is a Damp Proof Course?

 This occurs from not having the damp treated over a sustained period of time.
 If left untreated the wood rotting issues can lead to varying degrees of structural damage.

 Cost Of Having A Damp Proof Course

 The cost of the chemical damp proof course can vary depending on the size of the property and where the dampness is located in the property.

 Contacting a damp surveyor who holds the CSRT or CSTDB qualification from the Property Care Association will provide you with the satisfaction that they will provide full accurate advice on getting rid of the damp problem.

 Contact a Damp Proofing Specialist

-If you want to understand more about solving damp issues in your property then check out our what is damp? page.
-If your property is suffering damp and you may require a damp proof course being installed then get in touch with our damp experts by calling 0800 288 8660 or request a survey online via the link below.
+If you want to understand more about solving damp issues in your property, then check out our what is damp? page.
+If your property is suffering dampness and you may require a damp proof course to be installed, then get in touch with our damp experts by calling 0800 288 8660 or request a survey online via the link below.